Building this site with Hugo and GitHub Pages

 hugo server

-This will output something like:
+This outputs something like:

-Watching for changes in /Users/<your_username>/{Documents,Library}
+Watching for changes in /Users/<username>/{Documents,Library}

-Watching for config changes in /Users/<your_username>/<repository_path>/config/_default, /Users/<your_username>/Library/Caches/hugo_cache/modules/filecache/modules/pkg/mod/github.com/!hugo!blox/hugo-blox-builder/modules/blox-plugin-netlify@v1.1.2-0.20231209203044-d31adfedd40b/config.yaml, /Users/<your_username>/Library/Caches/hugo_cache/modules/filecache/modules/pkg/mod/github.com/!hugo!blox/hugo-blox-builder/modules/blox-tailwind@v0.3.1/hugo.yaml, /Users/<your_username>/<repository_path>/go.mod
+Watching for config changes in /Users/<username>/<repository_path>/config/_default, /Users/<username>/Library/Caches/hugo_cache/modules/filecache/modules/pkg/mod/github.com/!hugo!blox/hugo-blox-builder/modules/blox-plugin-netlify@v1.1.2-0.20231209203044-d31adfedd40b/config.yaml, /Users/<username>/Library/Caches/hugo_cache/modules/filecache/modules/pkg/mod/github.com/!hugo!blox/hugo-blox-builder/modules/blox-tailwind@v0.3.1/hugo.yaml, /Users/<username>/<repository_path>/go.mod

 Start building sites …